saponew/pif/README.md

-# pif
+# pif DAO
 Funding the Future

 Th objective of this project is to earn income, capital gains and any form of money.
 Once the money is acquired, some will be distributed to charitable organizations that would warrant a tax writeoff.
+The rest will be invested back into the business.

 ## Mission: